david-d-an/EmployeeManagementPortal/README.md

-# EmployeeManagementPortal
+# Employee Management Portal

 > # Purpose
-This set of code is to provide a template for a web application development for .Net developers who are inclied to the popular technologies including but not limited to:
+This set of code is to provide a web application development template for .Net developers who are inclied to popular technologies including but not limited to:

 1. .Net Core
 1. Angular